 Lastly, your thighs aren’t going to magically change overnight.
 No amount of exercise, dieting, so-called “magic” pills, or prayer will do that.
 However, with diligence, consistency, and a little hard work, you’ll start to see positive results in about 3 weeks.
 I’d say good luck, but this isn’t about luck.
 You know what to do – do it!

 P.S.
-Just another quick reminder, if you’d like a little more guidance and detail than this, we’re developing a full-fledged program (called the Venus Factor) specifically dedicated to reducing the size of your thighs.
-It will cover everything from what to eat, when to eat it, when to train, what to train, and a whole lot more.
-Get notified when it’s released by getting on the waiting list - click here and make sure you don’t forget about it.
+Just another quick reminder, if you’d like a little more guidance and detail than this, we’ve developing a full-fledged program (called the Venus Factor) specifically dedicated to reducing the size of your thighs.
+It covers everything from what to eat, when to eat it, when to train, what to train, and a whole lot more.
+Get an edge over everyone else in the gym and give it a look – click here and get our December launch discount of 50% off.